-The Director of Finance is responsible for College insurance arrangements, including the provision of advice on the types of cover available.
-As part of the overall risk management strategy, all risks will have been considered and those most effectively dealt with by insurance cover will have been identified.
+The Director of Finance and Estates is responsible for College insurance arrangements, including the provision of advice on the types of cover available.
+As part of the overall Risk Management Policy, all risks will have been considered and those most effectively dealt with by insurance cover will have been identified.
 This is likely to include important potential liabilities and provide enough cover to meet any potential risk to all assets.

-The Director of Finance is responsible for effecting insurance cover as determined by the Corporate Development Committee.
+The Director of Finance and Estates is responsible for effecting insurance cover as determined by the Corporate Development Committee.
 He or she is therefore responsible for obtaining quotes, negotiating claims, and maintaining the necessary records.
-The Director of Finance will keep a register of all insurances effected by the College and the property and risks covered and will also liaise with College insurers and advisers about specific insurance matters.
+The Director of Finance and Estates will keep a register of all insurances effected by the College and the property and risks covered and will also liaise with College insurers and advisers about specific insurance matters.

 Managers must ensure that any agreements negotiated within their departments with external bodies cover any legal liabilities to which the College may be exposed.
-The Director of Finance advice should be sought to ensure that this is the case.
-Directors and Managers must give prompt notification to the Director of Finance of any potential new risks and additional property and equipment that may require insurance and of any alterations affecting existing risks.
-Managers must advise the Director of Finance immediately of any event that may give rise to an insurance claim.
-The Director of Finance will notify the College's insurers and, if appropriate, prepare a claim in conjunction with the head of department for transmission to the insurers.
+The Director of Finance and Estates advice should be sought to ensure that this is the case.
+Directors and Managers must give prompt notification to the Director of Finance and Estates of any potential new risks and additional property and equipment that may require insurance and of any alterations affecting existing risks.
+Managers must advise the Director of Finance and Estates immediately of any event that may give rise to an insurance claim.
+The Director of Finance and Estates will notify the College's insurers and, if appropriate, prepare a claim in conjunction with the head of department for transmission to the insurers.

-The Director of Finance is responsible for keeping suitable records of plant which is subject to inspection by an insurance company and for ensuring that inspection is carried out in the periods prescribed.
+The Director of Finance and Estates is responsible for keeping suitable records of plant which is subject to inspection by an insurance company and for ensuring that inspection is carried out in the periods prescribed.